 Connection is more than just waving hi to the neighbours walking their dog while you’re watering the flowers.
 It’s more than recognizing the name of someone who posts frequently in your Facebook group.

 It’s a sense of shared history, common interests and similar goals.
 The problem with connection is that it takes time.
 And in a world of immediate-if-not-yesterday satisfaction, taking the time to create connection is unappealing.

 Somehow, with all the time-saving devices we have, we have less time than ever for connections.

 I think that once, connection was created in the rhythm of life.
 Since common household chores took way more time and were much more public, connection happened across the laundry line, at the quilting bee, or in the garden.
 We weren’t walled off from each other in separate little boxes traveling at high speed on the roads – people walked.
 You can connect a lot easier when life is a bit slower.

 The rhythms of our society beat to a much faster drum.
 Connection isn’t going to happen organically anymore.
-In order to connect, really connect, we have to be much more deliberate.
+In order to know how to find your village and connect, really connect, we have to be much more deliberate.